etiennestuder/gradle-rocker-plugin/README.md

 [Gradle](http://www.gradle.org) plugin that integrates the Rocker template engine.
-For each named rocker configuration declared in the build, the plugin adds a task to generate the Java sources from the specified Rocker templates and includes the generated sources in the matching source set, if existing.
-The code generation tasks fully participate in the Gradle uptodate checks.
+For each named rocker configuration declared in the build, the plugin adds a task to generate the Java sources from the specified Rocker templates and includes the generated Java sources in the matching source set, if existing.
+The code generation tasks participate in incremental builds and in task output caching by the [Gradle build cache](https://docs.gradle.org/current/userguide/build_cache.html).
 The plugin can be applied on both Java projects and Android projects.

 You can find out more details about the actual Rocker source code generation in the [Rocker documentation](https://github.com/fizzed).